Darkkey/erlamsa/README.md

 - support for fuzzing protocols over HTTP, TCP, UDP, and raw IP/network;
 - built-in fuzzing proxy for MitMing and fuzzing connection(s) between target's client and server;
 - FaaS (fuzzing-as-a-service) mode, plain HTTP and HTTP/json queries are supported;
+- Examples on how to call erlamsa from C#, Node.js, Go, Python2/3 are available (see clients/);
 - `<<smart>>` patterns and mutations, e.g. CRC and sizer fields detection, fuzzing of data inside archives, base64-encoded data decoding, e.t.c.;
 - fuzzing for SSRFs, XXEs, ZIP path traversals;
 - various monitors to detect crashes and loggers to store fuzzing data;